 January 20, 2020

 What is Elixir?
 It is a functional and dynamic programming language first released in 2012, so it’s still relatively new.

 Since then, it’s been gaining popularity because it’s highly scalable, reliable, and great for microservices and cloud computing.
 Let’s look at a handful of major-league companies that decided to introduce Elixir into their architecture and see what they gained from the change.

 Elixir is based on Erlang VM, a 20-year-old virtual machine built to support robust, concurrent, and distributed software.
-Together with its Phoenix framework, Elixir is used in virtually any industry and for any application.
+With its Phoenix framework, Elixir is used in virtually any industry and for any application.
 Recently, it’s been gaining popularity as an enterprise-level software in:

 The language is perfect for projects that need to support concurrency and low latency, handle a lot of traffic, and scale easily.
 Actually, in the foreword to “Programming Elixir ≥ 1.6: Functional |> Concurrent |> Pragmatic |> Fun”, a recent book by Dave Thomas, the creator of the language, José Valim, describes concurrency as the backbone of Elixir, adding that its biggest value is “freeing programmers from antiquated concurrency mechanisms.”